Distinctions between Interpretation and Construction.

 2. Timing |

-interpretation comes first.
-You must first understand what the text says
+analysis, interpretation comes first.
+You must first understand what the text

-text's meaning is identified.
-It is used to resolve how that meaning applies
+happens after the text's meaning is identified.
+It is used to resolve how

 3. Trigger |